Shurik-bio/Role-of-Drosophila-Chromatin-Remodeling-Factor-CHD1-in-regulation-of-dosage-compensation/README.md

 Head of the Laboratory of Applied Genetics and Molecular Diagnostics, FSC ARRTPI

 - Aleksandra Mikhailova,
-Scientific Researcher, Lab of Postgenomic Investigation, VIR
+Scientific Researcher in Lab of Postgenomic Investigation, VIR

 **Supervisor:**